isabella232/data-workbench.en-1/help/home/c-rpt-oview/c-install-rpt-port/t-set-data-perm.md

 ---
 description: To enable Report Portal to write to the database that contains information needed to authenticate users, you must set the proper permissions for the database.
-seo-description: To enable Report Portal to write to the database that contains information needed to authenticate users, you must set the proper permissions for the database.
-seo-title: Set Permissions for the Database
 solution: Analytics
 title: Set Permissions for the Database
 topic: Data workbench